Tjstretchalot/USLBot/README.md

     password=test
     appClientID=test
     appClientSecret=test
+    main_sub=test

 It is not important what information you put in this file, unless the test you are running specifies otherwise (unusual).
+Do not use the following usernames: paul, eric, emma, ella, john, or any other 4-letter name in the testing properties.
+Do not use any of the following subreddits for main_sub paulssub, ericssub, emmassub, or any other 4-letter name followed by "ssub".
+These are used as filler subreddits for the tests.

 Under database.properties it will have the following format: